 Unfortunately, when does any methodology get applied perfectly?
 Project managers still need some guidance on how to manage projects that have a fixed date.

-PRINCE2® advises that the fixed date time constraint is managed as a planning risk.
-It identifies planning risks based on fiscal boundaries (for example, where you can’t move the project budget from one financial year to the next) and also on calendar boundaries (for example, delivering something before the end of the tax year).
+You can manage this as a planning risk.
+Identify planning risks based on fiscal boundaries (for example, where you can’t move the project budget from one financial year to the next) and also on calendar boundaries (for example, delivering something before the end of the tax year).

-The role of the Project Board members is PRINCE2® is to make a commitment to provide adequate resources to successfully deliver the project, and time is one of them.
-The Directing manual does acknowledge that there are factors that can upset the agreement process.
+The role of the Project Board members is PRINCE2 is to make a commitment to provide adequate resources to successfully deliver the project, and time is one of them.

 For example, people may not be available to resource the project adequately to enable it to hit the scheduled dates because they are working on other things.

-PRINCE2® advises that the Project Board members decide between themselves how best to meet all the organization’s commitments and manage competing priorities.
+The Project Board members should decide between themselves how best to meet all the organization’s commitments and manage competing priorities.
 I’d like to be a fly on the wall in those conversations sometimes!

 The good news for project managers is that the Project Board are clearly advised by PRINCE2® that their role is to endorse the Stage Plans as realistic representations of the work required to achieve the deliverables.